Item 15: Understand the borrow checker

 }

-At a syntactic level, this code won't compile because it doesn't comply with the lifetime rules described in Item 9: the reference needs a lifetime annotation, but we wouldn't want that lifetime annotation to be propagated to the containing data structure, because the intent is not to refer to anything external.
+At a syntactic level, this code won't compile because it doesn't comply with the lifetime rules described in Item 14: the reference needs a lifetime annotation, and that means the containing data structure would also need a lifetime parameter.
+But a lifetime would be for something external to this SelfRef struct, which is not the intent: the data being referenced is internal to the struct.

 It's worth thinking about the reason for this restriction at a more semantic level.
 Data structures in Rust can move: from the stack to the heap, from the heap to the stack, and from one place to another.
 If that happens, the "interior" title pointer would no longer be valid, and there's no way to keep it in sync.